-Scientists observed some examples from different languages and provide key evidence on how our brains process language.
+Scientists observed some examples from different languages and provided key evidence on how our brains process language.
 They point to difficulties when planning the utterance of a specific word.

 Scientists analyzed thousands of recordings of spontaneous speech from linguistically and culturally diverse populations from around the world, including the Amazon rainforest, Siberia, the Himalayas, and the Kalahari desert, but also English and Dutch.
 In these recordings, the researchers looked at slow-down effects before nouns (like “friend”) and verbs (like “come”).
 They measured the speed of utterance in sounds per second and noted whether speakers made short pauses.

-According to scientists, this discovery could play a major role in understanding how the human mind forms dialect.
-Future neuroscience investigates necessities to look all the more efficiently at the data estimation of words utilized as a part of a discussion, and how the cerebrum responds to contrasts in these qualities.
+According to scientists, this discovery could play a major role in understanding how the human mind forms dialects.
+Future neuroscience investigates the necessity to look all the more efficiently at the data estimation of words utilized as a part of a discussion and how the cerebrum responds to contrasts in these qualities.

 Prof. Balthasar Bickel from UZH said, “We discovered that in this diverse sample of languages, there is a robust tendency for slow-down effects before nouns as compared to verbs.
 The reason is that nouns are more difficult to plan because they’re usually only used when they represent new information.”